-“While adding more nutritious foods to these families’ diets is an important part of our program, participants get more than food from WIC, “ Joan Wagoner, WIC Director said.
-“WIC offers families nutrition education and counseling, breastfeeding promotion and support, supplemental foods, and even healthcare referrals.”
+“While adding more fruits and vegetables to these families’ diets is an important part of our program, participants get more than food from WIC,” Laken Royall, WIC supervisor for Yadkin County, said.
+“WIC offers families nutrition education and counseling, breastfeeding promotion and support, supplemental foods, and even healthcare and community referrals.”

 WIC participants receive helpful one-on-one counseling with a nutrition professional.
 Group nutrition classes may also be offered by trained staff on topics ranging from healthy drink choices to grocery shopping on a budget.